Opinion | There’s only one political party right now

-It is that “period” which more moderate Democrats such as Sens.
+It is that “period” that more moderate Democrats such as Sens.
 Joe Manchin III (D-W.Va.) and Kyrsten Sinema (D-Ariz.) dispute.
-In essence, they are saying: Our job is to deliver for the American people in ways that don’t unduly frighten moderate voters, break the bank, undermine the economy, or come back to bite us.
+In essence, they are saying: Our job is to deliver for the American people in ways that don’t unduly frighten moderate voters, break the bank, undermine the economy or come back to bite us.

 This type of disagreement — progressive vs. moderate, ambition vs. incrementalism — is sometimes described as dysfunction.
 In fact, it is the beating pulse of a healthy party.
 There are people of influence within the Democratic Party who provide ideological energy, and people of influence (including Manchin and Sinema) who realize that governing means balancing.
 The latter group sees the inherent tension between liberality and fiscal prudence.
 It understands the conflict between a dramatically higher minimum wage and the health of small businesses.
 It realizes that ending the filibuster could empower the teetering Democratic majority in the Senate — but also unleash the destructive power of a second Donald Trump term with GOP control of Congress (a horrifying but not impossible prospect).